a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 WRONG.
 This is a privately run camp at a county run facility and ALL GUESTS MUST REGISTER, even if you just come for a few hours, and regardless of whether you attend any classes or not.
 Call for rates, which will vary depending on how long you’ll be there and for which activities, meals purchased, etc. Drop-ins are discouraged; we much prefer that you arrange this in advance, especially for any meals and lodging, and prices will be lower the more notice you give us.
 Thank you for your consideration!

 Seating is limited for the staff concert.
 It may be possible, but you need to ASK FIRST if there will be room, well ahead of camp if possible.
-This is usually a million dollar show, and all guests must pay the Walker Creek Ranch day use fee of $20 plus at least a $20 contribution to the camp.
-These prices apply only if paid in advance; all last-minute prices are higher.
+This is usually a million dollar show and all guests must pay the Walker Creek Ranch day use fee of $35.
 With a full camp, we may have to say no to guests for this show, PLEASE check in about it in advance.

 Guests are generally welcome at the student concert, but again we ask that you please arrange this with us before camp.
 For the student concert, we need the day use fee as mentioned above, plus we invite you to make a donation of any amount to the scholarship fund.

-If guests want to join you for dinner, we ask that you PLEASE arrange this well in advance; the later you ask the higher the price, and all last-minute dinner requests are end-of-line availability only.
+If guests want to join you for dinner, we ask that you PLEASE arrange this well in advance; all last-minute dinner requests are end-of-line availability only.

-Online registration now opens at NOON, a more friendly time for everyone than previously.
+Online registration opens at NOON.
 Since the camp is becoming ever more popular, we may have to accept just the first 10-12 people who sign up for each morning class on the first day; after that, the options will be a second choice class that’s still open, or waiting list.

 Yes, if you are unable to pay your full registration fee, you can pay a deposit of 25% of your tuition/lodging fee to reserve your place at camp.
 The balance can be paid over time using the Make a Payment option in the Registration menu.
 If the balance is not paid in full two weeks before the start of camp, your registration will be canceled and your deposit will be forfeited.